 - In North Carolina, following the success of the pandemic-era federal policy, bills establishing permanent universal free school meals have been brought to the House and Senate.

 - In January 2023, the North Dakota legislative branch saw two bills related to school meals: one to provide universal free school meals at public schools, and another that fights “lunch debt” stigma.
+The universal free school meal bill failed in March 2023, and the lunch debt bill was passed and signed by Governor Doug Burnum in April 2023.

 - The Ohio Board of Education passed a resolution in 2022 recommending that the legislature use funding from the American Rescue Plan to establish universal free school meals.
+Many activists in Ohio have called on the Ohio Legislature to establish the policy.

 - In the Oregon House, a bill is currently in committee to establish universal free school meals.

-- In South Carolina, a bill requiring that all “eligible” schools provide universal free school meals was introduced in January 2023.
+- In South Carolina, a bill requiring that all “eligible” schools provide universal free meals was introduced in January 2023.

 - Tennessee saw a first attempt at passing universal free school meals in 2022, but the bill was not passed during the 2022 legislative session.
 Two more bills have subsequently been introduced in 2023.

-- A bill introduced in Virginia would establish universal free school meals to elementary and secondary school students while simultaneously rendering obsolete all existing school lunch debt.
+- A bill introduced in Virginia would establish universal free meals to elementary and secondary school students while simultaneously rendering obsolete all existing school lunch debt.

 - Bills introduced in the Washington State House and Senate would establish universal free school meals have so far gained bipartisan support.